0

 Can GABA cross the blood brain barrier?
 Well, the research is complicated as initially it was thought not, but as researchers looked at the BBB more (and GABA molecules) they found some pretty interesting information...

-Also, whilst this research largely draws from animal studies, they did also do meta analysis and found the following:
+Whilst this research largely draws from animal studies, a meta-analysis also found the following:

 "Assessment of GABA concentrations in the brain using MRS requires a careful experimental design, since GABA is not only present in the brain, but also in blood vessels located outside of the BBB.
 Tissue fraction analyses estimating blood, CSF, gray matter and white matter presence within each volume of interest should therefore be incorporated (Draper et al., 2014).